OUR COMMUNITY

 • Emergency Services Day

-Each year, we host our FREE family friendly Emergency Services Day event!
-This year we saw record breaking numbers of almost 98k visitors, raising over £6,000 for local causes.
+Last year, we hosted our FREE family friendly Emergency Services Day event!
+We saw record breaking numbers of visitors, raising over £6,000 for local causes.

-Every single coin dropped into the water by shoppers is washed, cleaned, and donated to a number of local nominated charities.
+Every single coin dropped into the water by shoppers is washed, cleaned, and donated to a number of local charities.
+Last year, we collected over £15,000 for our charity partner Stockdales.

 • Uniform Project